Roxas City: Historical account of Pedro G. Gallardo

 Capiz is located on a small island formed by the Panay and Banica rivers.
-The Panay Rivers was famous, it is said by the great number of caimanes (alligators).
+The Panay River was famous, it is said by the great number of caimanes (alligators).
 The soil is poor in the northern part of the island and is most productive only in the southern part.
 Fr.
 Agustin Estrada was named prior that same year.
 In 1707, it was declared an independent parish under the advocation of Our Lady of the Immaculate Conception.

 The private council of 1716 created this town which was originally named El Puerto de Capiz, a vicariate under Fr.
 Pedro Vivaldi (?) as prior-vicar.
 In 1728, the convent was relieved from paying any rent to San Agustin Monastery.
 And likewise, in 1732.
 This suggests that the convent was rather poor or that the priors were building the parochial edifices.
 By this time, Loctugan and Ibisan were assigned to it as visitas.

 In the middle of the 18th century, Capiz was declared the capital city of the province of the same name which later became “the most famous sea port and the biggest ministry the Augustinians had in that province.”
-Capiz (or Capis) was renowned all over for its shells, the capis used for window panes on houses and convents all throughout the Philippines.
+Capiz (or Capis) was renowned all over for its shells, the capis used for capiz-shell window panes on houses and convents all throughout the Philippines.
 Tradition holds that this is the place where the Visayas dialect is spoken with “more propriety and musicality” and where “women dress with more neatness, and elegance” The Capizeños showed special loyalty to Spain during the British invasion, by sending money and ammunition to Manila and jailing the alcalde mayor, Señor Quintanilla, who was caught “conducting secret negotiation to have the province handed over peacefully to the British.”

 In 1732, Capiz had 2,327 souls.
 In 1760 Capiz had 3,971 of which 16 were Spaniards.
+By the tail-end of 1700s, Capiz was home to 89 Spanish-Filipino families.

 In 1896, its population increased to 17,683.
 In 1990, it reached 103,171.

 Capiz was a progressive city in 1891, its exports through the sea port, reached 1,800,000 pesos and imports were valued at 900,000 pesos.
 It was a joy to watch, in the old times, the many boats converging, often at the same time, at the port to load rice.”

 The primitive church was built before 1698, the year in which the typhoon of January 4 destroyed it together with the convent.

 According to a document, the priest found it difficult “to rebuild them because the people were not used to work.”
 Fortunately, Fr.
 Domingo Horbegoso, minister of Capiz, started building the church in 1728, the year in which the convent was relieved from paying any rent to San Agustin Monastery.
 The construction seemed to have continued, at least until 1732.

 Capiz was founded in 1693 under the advocation of Our Lady of the Immaculate Conception.